 Rebtel provides the best call reliability and quality on this list, because rather than using VoIP technology, it relies on landline infrastructure to make calls.
 This means that you won’t be reliant on a network connection to call internationally, so unforeseen disruptions like storms and outages won’t get in the way.

 In fact, we tested Rebtel on a 4G connection with only two bars and noticed no issues.
-The audio remained stable throughout the call and there was zero packet loss.
+The audio remained stable throughout the call, with zero packet loss.

-The Rebtel settings were easy for us to adjust in the app.
+We easily adjusted the Rebtel settings in the app.
 Source: Tech.co testing

 3. Ooma – Best for Medium-Sized Businesses on a Budget